umlet/pwk/README.md

 **This is alpha code!**

 I cooked this up yesterday (2020-11-21), on WSL2/Ubuntu, and would fully expect bugs (it *does* seem to run on macOS).
 There are quite a few kinks I'd like to work on -- especially to give users earlier syntax errors (instead of passing invalid code to ``exec()``).
 Also, typed variables/variable lists are planned.
+(Later, once stable, ``pwk`` hopefully finds its way to some package repos..)

 <br/>